 - Licenses and permits

-Not all businesses need to obtain a Certificate of Good Standing.
-It can depend on your business structure, home state and whether or not you conduct business across state lines.
+Not all businesses need to obtain a certificate of good standing.
+It can depend on your business structure, home state and whether you conduct business across state lines.

-General partnerships are basically looked at as sole proprietorships with two or more owners, so most states recognize and regulate them similarly.
+- General partnerships are looked at as sole proprietorships with 2 or more owners, so most states recognize and regulate them similarly.
 Both Limited Partnerships and Limited Liability Partnerships (LLP) can also vary by state.
-Contact your Secretary of State’s office to make sure you don’t need to apply.
-In these cases, interested parties will need to do their own due diligence to verify any information you provide them.
+Contact your secretary of state’s office to make sure you don’t need to apply.
+In these cases, interested parties will need to do their due diligence to verify any information you provide them.

 Applying for a Small Business Loan

 At some point, your small business will need funding to finance equipment, purchase inventory or raise the working capital necessary to run operations.
-Obtaining a loan can involve putting together a lot of financial paperwork for lenders.
-Most require a Certificate of Good Standing to verify that your business is legal.
+Obtaining a loan can involve putting together a lot of financial paperwork, and most require a certificate of good standing to verify that your business is legally operating.
 Failure to have one could complicate the application process and hurt your chances of being approved.

-You’ll also want to have this documentation for running and growing your business.
-Banks will ask for it when you go to open a business account.
-Some clients will also need to see the certificate before working with you, especially if there are certain licenses and permits your industry requires to conduct business.
+- Earn potential clients’ and investors’ trust: Some clients will also need to see the certificate before working with you, especially if certain licenses and permits your industry requires to conduct business.
 Investors — if you are starting up or looking to grow — want to see if you’re in good standing before judging whether investing in your company is worth their financial risk.

-(Note: If you’re in a state that does not require a Certificate of Good Standing for foreign entities — Alaska, Kentucky, Minnesota, Pennsylvania and Texas — you’ll still need to obtain one to become a foreign entity in a state that does.)
+Note that if you’re in a state that doesn’t require a certificate of good standing for foreign entities — Alaska, Kentucky, Minnesota, Pennsylvania and Texas — you’ll still need to obtain it to become a foreign entity in a state that does.

 Business Acquisition or Sale

-If you plan on acquiring a business, you’ll need to show that your current enterprise is legal.
+If you plan on acquiring a business, you’ll need to show that your current enterprise is legally running.
 When selling your business, potential buyers will need to do their due diligence before making an offer.
-It’s important to make sure everything is in good standing before beginning this process, as it’ll halt negotiations and potentially stop a deal from materializing.
+It’s important to have a certificate of good standing before beginning this process because, without it, negotiations can halt and potentially stop a deal from materializing.

 Applying for a Certificate of Good Standing

-Below are links to where you can find information on applying in your state:
+Here are links to more information on applying in your state:

 Many states offer online applications, but you could also receive yours by mail, email or in person.
-Generally, completing the process online or through standard mail is your best bet to ensure speed and accuracy.
+Completing the process online or through standard mail is your best bet to ensure speed and accuracy.